Combodo/iTop/readme.txt

 Miscellaneous fixes
 -------------------
-Localization: French and German and Spanish (#832, #562 and #760) have been reviewed.
+Localization: French, German, Spanish and Portuguese (BR) have been reviewed.
+See #832, #562 and #760.
 Compiler
 - added "constants"
 - added brand management